vitiral/artifact/src/cmd/data/tutorial.md

 Now run:
 ```
-    art ls REQ-cmd -l
+    art ls SPC-cmd -l
 ```

-This calls to list only one artifact (REQ-cmd), and displays it in the "long" format (`-l`)
+This calls to list only one artifact (SPC-cmd), and displays it in the "long" format (`-l`)

 Try `art ls purpose -p` to search for all items with "purpose" in the